MangoBee/blog/docs/advanced/architecture.md

 1. The browser opens a Quartz page and loads the HTML.
 The `<head>` also links to page styles (emitted to `public/index.css`) and page-critical JS (emitted to `public/prescript.js`)
 2. Then, once the body is loaded, the browser loads the non-critical JS (emitted to `public/postscript.js`)
 3. Once the page is done loading, the page will then dispatch a custom synthetic browser event `"nav"`.
 This is used so client-side scripts declared by components can 'setup' anything that requires access to the page DOM.
-   1. If the [[SPA Routing|enableSPA option]] is enabled in the [[configuration]], this `"nav"` event is also fired on any client-navigation to allow for components to unregister and reregister any event handlers and state.
+   1. If the [enableSPA option](SPA%20Routing.md) is enabled in the [configuration](configuration.md), this `"nav"` event is also fired on any client-navigation to allow for components to unregister and reregister any event handlers and state.
    2. If it's not, we wire up the `"nav"` event to just be fired a single time after page load to allow for consistency across how state is setup across both SPA and non-SPA contexts.

-The architecture and design of the plugin system was intentionally left pretty vague here as this is described in much more depth in the guide on [[making plugins|making your own plugin]].
+The architecture and design of the plugin system was intentionally left pretty vague here as this is described in much more depth in the guide on [making your own plugin](making%20plugins.md).